 All of these costs mean that wherever you are on the property ladder, taking the next step will involve significant expense.

-Every individual gets a new ISA allowance from the government for each tax year, and for the 2019/20 tax year, this is £20,000 for adults aged 18 and over.
+An ISA is an Individual Savings Account.
+Every individual gets a new ISA allowance from the government for each tax year, and for the 2018/9 tax year, this is £20,000 for adults aged 18 and over.
 A cash ISA is a savings account with tax-free interest, whereas a stocks and shares ISA is a form of investment where income and gains are tax-free.

 Rates, risks and returns